 When choosing your mortgage deal be mindful of booking and arrangement fees.
 A booking fee is payable up-front and an arrangement fee is payable on completion.
 Some people add fees to their mortgages, but this increases the total amount repayable as interest accumulates on the fee.

 If you are taking out a small mortgage then it is more likely that you would want to take out a mortgage with no fees, even if a slightly higher rate of interest applies.
 The opposite applies if you are taking out a medium or large mortgage, your Advisor will help you with this tricky decision.

 For example, if you think you may be moving in the next two or three years you may wish to choose a fixed deal for that period.
-(It is possible to ‘port a mortgage’ but you may be better discussing this with your knowledgeable mortgage advisor in advance).
+(It is possible to ‘port a mortgage’ but you may be better discussing this with your knowledgeable Mortgage Advisor in Leicester).
 If this is your final move, perhaps a longer-term fixed rate may be more suitable.